We, the people of Coralville and the greater Iowa City Metro Area, respectfully demand from our governments —

 As with any grassroots effort, our strength is in numbers and our ability to quickly mobilize when there is a need for swift action.
 We’ll never share your information with anyone outside our organization—and if we ever receive a government subpoena for it, we’ll fight back and let you know.

-The City of Coralville has budgeted $19K to add Flock cameras this year.
-The Chief of Police quietly bundled the cameras into the police budget back in January and that budget was voted on in April, but the public didn’t hear about the Flock plans until they were briefly mentioned in a city work session on June 24.
+The City of Coralville signed a $36K, two-year contract with Flock on May 12, 2025.
+The Chief of Police quietly bundled the cameras into the police budget back in January, and that budget was approved in April.
+However, the public did not learn about the Flock plans until they were briefly mentioned during a city work session on June 24, 2025.

 3. Share this site far and wide